AB-UND-ZU/alive/README.md

 ASCII-based 2D adventure game.
 Using React and Three.js (with react-three-fiber).

-Only the 256 characters from the "DOS Font" (code page 437) are used, along with original 16 terminal colors.
+Only the 256 characters in code page 437 from the "DOS Font" are used (available here: https://laemeur.sdf.org/fonts/), along with original 16 terminal colors.
 To create all sprites, characters are stacked over each other (with the only exception of health bars, they are underscores `_` transformed to the appropriate length).

 ## Demo